OCLC-Developer-Network/oclc-auth-ios-example/README.md

 }
 </pre>
 </li>
-<li>The refresh token can then be used to request an access token, as described in the <a href="http://www.oclc.org/developer/news/authentication-and-authorization-refresh-tokens">developer network documentation</a>.</li>
+<li>The refresh token can then be used to request an access token, as described in the <a href="http://www.oclc.org/developer/news/authentication-and-authorization-refresh-tokens">OCLC DeveloperNetwork documentation</a>.</li>